syed038/DataScience-SegMind-Customer-Personality-Analysis/README.md.txt

-# Customer Personality Analysis & Targeted Marketing (Clustering Project)
+# Customer Personality Analysis & Targeted Marketing - DATA SCIENCE Project.

 This project performs customer segmentation using KMeans clustering based on demographics and spending behavior.
 It helps businesses target the right customers and personalize marketing campaigns.

 📊 Dataset
 - Source: [Kaggle - Customer Personality Analysis](https://www.kaggle.com/datasets/imakash3011/customer-personality-analysis)
 - Contains data on 2,200+ customers with features like Age, Income, Marital Status, Product Spending, and more.

+(Important)💡 How to Set Up on Your Desktop (Mac or Windows):

+1. Create a folder on your Desktop named:

+2. Move these 3 files into it:
+- `customer_analysis.ipynb` (your notebook)
+- `marketing_campaign.csv` (your dataset)

+3. Open your Jupyter Notebook (e.g., using Anaconda or terminal):
+- Navigate to the folder
+- Open `customer_analysis.ipynb` and run the project

 💡 What I Did
 - Cleaned and preprocessed the data